Bixilon/Minosoft/doc/Updater.md

 ### Response (v1)

 The server internally checks if the user can receive updates for the version or platform.
 If no update is available, it responds with `204 No content`.
-Otherwise it responds with `200 OK` and returns a json object:
+Otherwise it responds with `200 OK` and returns a json object (with the signature, check below):

 ```json
 {